oracle-livelabs/converged/microservices-with-converged-db/setup/setup-graalvm-workshop.md

 ## Task 3: Download the wallet of your pre-provisioned ATP instance

-   1. Copy the compartment-id and database name from the workshop reservation page described in the "Get Started" lab and issue the following command in the Cloud Shell using those values.
+   1. Copy the database ocid from the workshop reservation page described in the "Get Started" lab and issue the following command in the Cloud Shell.
+Use the ocid as the `autonomous-database-id` and arbitrary values for the `file` and (wallet) `password`.

-      oci db autonomous-database list --compartment-id <your-compartment-ocid> --display-name "<ATP_NAME>"

-   2. This command should return the ocid of the database which you can use, along with an arbitrary `wallet-password` to run the following command to download the database wallet to the file location provided.

       oci db autonomous-database generate-wallet --autonomous-database-id <ATP_OCID> --file ~/myatpwallet.zip --password <wallet-password>